kkharji/nixenv/README.md

       overlays = [ inputs.nur.overlay inputs.neovim-nightly.overlay ];

       # EXPERIMENTAL: Injects variable called xpkgs to access x86 packages in
-      # aarch64 systems. for when users can run the x86 pacakges and some
+      # aarch64 systems. for when users can run the x86 packages and some
-      # pacakges are not yet supported
+      # packages are not yet supported
       injectX86AsXpkgs = false;

-      # List of addtional pacakges to be made merge into system pkgs.
+      # List of additional packages to be made merge into system pkgs.
       packages = [ inputs.mkalias.packages ];

       # Optional: Nix Configuration